zeta-chain/node/contrib/localnet/README.md

 echo "Config Path: $DEPLOY_CONFIG_PATH"
 ````

-I had to make sure also foundry and forge versions latest one used, can be checked and updated using `foundryup`.
+Ensure that Foundry and Forge are updated to the latest versions using  `foundryup`.

 Compile a minimal Forge smart contract , such as `SimpleDeploy.s.sol`and execute it: